Aissac/radiant-database-mailer-extension/README.md

 Installation
 ---

-Radiant Database Mailer Extension has two dependecies, the Radiant Mailer Extension and `will_paginate` gem/plugin
+Radiant Database Mailer Extension has three dependecies, the Radiant Mailer Extension, the `will_paginate` gem/plugin and the `paperclip` gem/plugin

 Install the `mailer` extension:

     git submodule add git://github.com/radiant/radiant-mailer-extension.git\
       vendor/extensions/mailer

+#### Note

+At the time being you will need Aissac's version of the [Radiant Mailer Extension][arme], as it incorporates sending e-mails with attachments

+    git submodule add git://github.com/Aissac/radiant-mailer-extension.git\
+      vendor/extensions/mailer

-and the `will_paginate` gem/plugin:
+the `will_paginate` gem/plugin:

     git submodule add git://github.com/mislav/will_paginate.git\
       vendor/plugins/will_paginate